yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

     print(i) # How would the output of this code change if this statement was before the if-statement?
 ```

 You can iterate through lists using a uniquely simple syntax.
+This, incidentally, is one of the strengths of Python---it can loop through lists very, very intuitively.

 ```python
 myList = ["This", "is", "Python"] for i in myList:
     print(i) # print the value
     print(myList.index(i)) # print the position of the value (index)
 ```

-Build a list that contains all the courses that you are taking this semester, and print them.
-Every time you print a course number add the phrase `In Spring 2018, I am taking:`
+Build a list that contains all the courses that you are taking this semester.
+Then, construct a for loop that prints them.
+Every time you print a course number add the phrase `In Spring 2018, I am taking:`.
+Remember that you can use the `f` string syntax we discussed above!

 ```python
 # Your code here